mantuamith/amith-meet-backend/multi-tenancy-core/Readme.txt

  FAQ:

     Q: How to explicitly switch database schema in my code?
-    A: You can use the static method "com.algomeet.multitenancy.context.switchTenantExplicitly(tenantId)".
+    A: You can use the static method "com.algomeet.multitenancy.context.TenantContext.switchTenantExplicitly(tenantId)".
        Make sure you have properly read the documentation within the method comments.
 It is only advisable to manually switch your database connection for the batch processes, websocket communications and processes with multi-threads.
 Take note that all http requests were already supported by this library